analyticascent/confounder/README.md

 &nbsp; **1.
 Well-Defined Variables:** All studies (and news articles) that use regression analysis must define the X (manipulated/independent) and Y (responding/dependent) variables with metrics that have as little variance as possible.

 &nbsp; **2.
 Effective Sampling:** Broadly speaking, larger samples are preferable to smaller ones.
-And techniques such as [random control trials]() are helpful for many kinds of research.
-Heterogeneity within sample groups is also an issue.
+And techniques such as [random control trials](https://www.youtube.com/watch?v=LttLBhTOVvo) are helpful for many kinds of research.
+Heterogeneity within samples can give [misleading results](https://www.autodeskresearch.com/publications/samestats).

 &nbsp; **3.
-Considers Confounding:** Any additional variables that may distort how X appears to cause Y need to be accounted for.
+Considers Confounding:** Any [additional variables](https://www.youtube.com/watch?v=b4jhrK03zhs) that may distort how X appears to cause Y need to be accounted for.
 This is a common failure among studies, yet easy to infer the absence of - hence the project name.

 &nbsp; **4.
 Acknowledges Trade-Offs:** A trade-off can be thought of as another Y variable.
-Example - staying up late (X) may give your more time to study (Y), but that benefit could be offset from being exhuasted in class the next day.
+For example, staying up late (X) may give your more time to study (Y), but that benefit could be offset from being exhuasted in class the next day.

 &nbsp; **5.
-Sorts Cause from Effect:** Does X influence Y, or could it be the other way around? *Time series analysis* can help sort out cause from effect by seeing whether changes in one variable come before another.
+Sorts Cause from Effect:** Does X influence Y, or the other way around?
+[Time series analysis and panel data](https://www.youtube.com/watch?v=NCDgJRTvYsY) can help sort out cause from effect by seeing whether changes in one variable come before another.
 Correlations alone cannot answer this.

 &nbsp;